contentful/create-contentful-app/packages/contentful--app-scripts/README.md

 > **Example**
 >
 > ```shell
-> $ npx --no-install @contentful/app-scripts open --definition-id some-definition-id
+> $ npx --no-install @contentful/app-scripts open-settings --definition-id some-definition-id
 > ```

 You can also execute this command without the argument if the environment variable (`CONTENTFUL_APP_DEF_ID`) has been set.